-The carotid triangle is one of the geometrical anatomical formations of the neck.
-It is comprised of various anatomical structures that are noted as theoretical borders which surround other groups of anatomical structures (mainly vessels) ascending and descending in order to supply the head and neck.
+The carotid triangle is one of the natural geometrical formations of the neck.
+The triangle is located anterolaterally on each side of the neck.
+It is comprised of various anatomical structures that are noted as theoretical borders.
+They surround other groups of anatomical structures (mainly vessels) ascending and descending in order to supply and drain the head and neck.

-The contents of the carotid triangle is made up of arteries, veins and nerves.
-The branches of interest will be listed below according the previously mentioned types of vessels.
+As previously stated, the contents of the carotid triangle are made up of arteries, veins, and nerves.
+The points of interest are listed below according to the previously mentioned vessels.

-Of the arteries, the common carotid is by far the largest and it bifurcates in the upper corner of the triangle, into the internal carotid artery and external carotid artery.
-All the other arterial branches visible in this space a branches of the external carotid artery and include the superior thyroid artery, the lingual artery, the facial artery, the occipital artery and the ascending pharyngeal artery.
+Of the arteries in the triangle, the common carotid is the largest where it bifurcates in the upper corner of the triangle into the internal and external carotid arteries.
+Other arterial branches visible in this space are branches of the external carotid artery:

-As for the veins, all the branches correspond to a previously mentioned artery and they all drain into the internal jugular vein, which runs laterally to the common carotid artery.
-The list includes the superior thyroid vein, the lingual veins, the common facial vein, the ascending pharyngeal vein and the occipital vein.
+As for the veins, all branches correspond to a previously mentioned artery where they all drain into the internal jugular vein.
+The latter runs laterally to the common carotid artery.
+The list of branches includes the:

-When relating to the nerves, the most important structure must first be mentioned before the other descending cranial nerves.
-The carotid sheath which is formed by the middle cervical fascia, encompasses the vagus nerve (CN X) as well as the internal jugular vein and the common carotid artery.
-The hypoglossal nerve (CN XII) also descends within the triangle, as does the accessory nerve (CN XI) and the ansa cervicalis profunda.
+When relating to the nerves, an important structure must first be mentioned before the other descending cranial nerves: the carotid sheath.
+It is formed by the middle cervical fascia where it encompasses the vagus nerve (CN X) as well as the internal jugular vein, the common carotid artery, and deep cervical lymph nodes.
+Superficial to the carotid sheath, the hypoglossal nerve (CN XII) also descends within the triangle, as does the accessory nerve (CN XI), and the ansa cervicalis profunda.